Improved security enabled space for increased economic activity: COAS

 The COAS apprised participants about improved internal security environment of the country which has enabled space for increased economic activity.

-The COAS said that accessibility and responsiveness of govt economic team to business community and displayed understanding between public and private institutions are good signs for intended positive trajectory in economic activity.
+COAS said that accessibility and responsiveness of govt economic team to business community and displayed understanding between public and private institutions is good sign for intended positive trajectory in economic activity.

 The COAS thanked all participants for purposeful utilisation of the joint forum by stakeholders for discussions and seminars leading to formulation of policy recommendations for subsequent processes and implementation.